-Parents have three different Singapore Math versions to choose from for grades 1-6.
+Parents have four different Singapore Math versions to choose from for grades 1-6.
 (See the FAQ above for details on kindergarten.)

 - U.S. Edition Original adaptation of the Singaporean books, available for grades 1-6.
 Textbooks are in color through 2B, then two-tone after that.
 Includes cumulative review.

 - Standards Edition Created in 2007 to meet the then-current California standards, grades 1-5.
 All textbooks are in color.
 Includes cumulative review.
-Many parents find its Home Instructor’s Guide is nearly identical to the U.S. edition.
+(Note that the Home Instructor’s Guide is nearly identical to the U.S. edition.
 Some parents prefer using the Teacher’s Guide because it offers more scripted and detailed lessons, but the Teacher’s Guides are much more expensive than Home Instructor’s Guides and have to be tweaked for home use. )

 - Common Core Edition Newest edition, created to meet Common Core standards, grades 1-5.
 All textbooks are in color.
 No cumulative review.
-There’s a teacher’s guide, but no home instructors’ guide, so you may need to modify the lessons somewhat.
-These editions are also longer and more expensive.
+These editions are also somewhat longer and more expensive.

-Once you’ve chosen your edition, you’ll need the Home Instructor’s Guide (or Teacher’s Manual), Textbook, and Workbook for your child’s level.
-Where to buy Singapore Math?
-Rainbow Resource usually has the best prices, but you can also buy them from Christian Book Distributors or directly from the publisher.
+Once you’ve chosen your edition, you’ll need the Home Instructor’s Guide (or Teacher’s Manual), Textbook, and Workbook for your child’s level, for both semesters.

 Step 3: Choose supplemental books